zerodytrash/Google-Forms-Quiz-Solver/README.md

 # Google Forms Quiz Solver
-Some stupid people abuse the Google Forms validation to create quizzes and giveaways.
+Some people abuse the Google Forms validation to create quizzes and giveaways.
 This is not a good idea because the validation rules are in the source code of any survey.
-This script tries to extract exact answer conditions ("equal to") from Google Forms and solve them.
+This script tries to extract exact answer conditions ("equal to" and "contains") from Google Forms and solve them.

 <img src="https://github.com/zerodytrash/Google-Forms-Quiz-Resolver/raw/main/demo.png" width="750" />